BlockchainCommons/sweeptool-cli/README.md

 ### Dependencies

-To build  `$projectname` you'll need to use the following tools:
+To build  `sweeptool-cli` you'll need to use the following tools:

 - autotools - Gnu Build System from Free Software Foundation ([intro](https://www.gnu.org/software/automake/manual/html_node/Autotools-Introduction.html)).

 ### Libraries

-The following external libraries are used with `$projectname`:
+The following external libraries are used with `sweeptool-cli`:

-- [community/repo-name](https://github.com/community/repo-name) — What the library does (use OR fork [version] OR include [version]).

-Libraries may be marked as `use` (the current version of the library is used), `fork` (a specific version has been forked to the BCC repos for usage), or `include` (files from a specific version have been included).
+External libraries are listed in [cargo.toml]().

 ### Derived from ...

-This  `$projectname` project is either derived from or was inspired by:
+This  `sweeptool-cli` project is either derived from or was inspired by:

-- [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com).
+ * [Bitcoin Dev Kit](https://github.com/bitcoindevkit/bdk) - A modern, lightweight, descriptor-based wallet library written in Rust

 ## Subsequent Usage

 ### Adapted by ...

-These are adaptations, conversions, and wrappers that make `$projectname` available for other languages:
+These are adaptations, conversions, and wrappers that make `sweeptool-cli` available for other languages:

 - [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com)(language).

 ### Used by ...

-These are other projects that directly use `$projectname`:
+These are other projects that directly use `sweeptool-cli`:

 - [community/repo-name/](https://github.com/community/repo-name) — Repo that does what, by [developer](https://github.com/developer)  or from  [community](https://community.com)(use OR fork [version] OR include [version]).